Table of Contents

 View on Amazon.com ➜

 Activated charcoal is great to have in case you find yourself with an upset stomach.
-It’s great at absorbing toxins that make you sick.
-When you’re traveling to a new country that has food or bacteria that your body isn’t used to you’re more likely to run into some stomach problems.
-Be prepared to nip anything in the bud with these handy tablets.
+It works to absorb toxins that make you sick.
+When you’re traveling to a new country that has food or bacteria that your body isn’t used to, you’re more likely to run into some stomach problems.
+Be prepared to nip anything in the bud with these handy tablets that will get you back on your feet faster!

 Activated Charcoal Tablets